mitranim/prax/docs/scripts/views/examples.md

 [`espo.MessageQue`](https://mitranim.com/espo/#-messageque-) handles
-subscriptions, notifications and event buffering. `MessageQue` a better event system than a Redux store.
+subscriptions, notifications and event buffering. `MessageQue` a better event system than a Redux store or a Node.js event emitter.
 It supports arbitrary arguments and can enque more than 1 dispatch at a time, processing them linearly without overlaps.
 It's also resilient to exceptions: exceptions in subscribers never interfere with other subscribers or messages.
 This can prevent subtle gotchas.

 [`on`](api#-on-argpattern-fun-) is a utility for pattern-matching on event structure.